 - Ski hat: Fuzzy bear ears may be cute and appropriate for après-ski, but comfort and fit are more important than cute for skiing.
 You want a hat that keeps your head warm and fits under your helmet.

 Ever show up on the slopes and realize you forgot your skis?
 Neither did we.
-But it’s still important to mention the ski gear you need to bring, just in case.
+But it’s still important to mention the ski gear you need to bring (or rent), just in case.

 - Skis and ski poles: Choose the right size, style and color to suit your fancy — and for the type of skiing and terrain.

-- Ski boots: Ski boots are specifically designed for – you guessed it – skiing.
-They are rigid, designed for the user to face forward, and tough to walk around in.
+- Ski boots: Ski boots are specifically used for — you guessed it — skiing.
+They are rigid, designed for the skier to face forward and tough to walk around in.

-- Helmet: Brain buckets are a must, especially for beginner skiers.
+- Helmet: Helmets are a must, especially for beginner skiers.
 Vail’s rental shops offer an optional helmet with their rental packages.
 They provide protection as well as warmth.

 - Snowboard: Select your snowboard based on size, style and design.
 An all-mountain snowboard is the most versatile.